Inflammatory Bowel Disease Biorepository

-We are also looking for friends and family members, age 18 and older, who do not have an immune-mediated or autoimmune disease, to join our Healthy Volunteer Registry.
+We are also looking for friends and family members of all ages who do not have an immune-mediated or autoimmune disease, to join our Healthy Volunteer Registry.

 To learn more about this opportunity to volunteer, please visit Healthy Volunteer Registry & Biorepository.

 You can help scientists move IBD research forward by donating a blood sample and answering some questions about your personal and family health history.

 You can also help by encouraging friends and family members without IBD to donate to our Healthy Volunteer Registry & Biorepository.